 Helen Cammock said “It’s incredible to have been awarded such a supportive and artist focussed prize.
 I have never before experienced a structured opportunity that encompasses travel, research, making and then showing over a sustained period.
 Over the six month residency I’ll find myself in a culture that is new to me, meet practitioners who work in different ways to me and consider how my practice can move into dialogue with new histories.
 It is an opportunity for space and time to focus on being an artist – this is perhaps the most significant aspect of this prize.
 I’m used to working (as many artists are) balancing projects, commissions, teaching and other paid jobs; sustained and uninterrupted time to sit with ideas and process has been a rare luxury – until now.”

-Iwona Blazwick OBE, Director of the Whitechapel Gallery, said: “Helen Cammock is a pioneer in her cross disciplinary practice which brings together art and music.
+Iwona Blazwick OBE, former Director of the Whitechapel Gallery, said: “Helen Cammock is a pioneer in her cross disciplinary practice which brings together art and music.
 Her prize winning proposal for the Max Mara residency will trace a confluence between jazz, Italian Baroque opera and Reggio Emilia’s pioneering educational techniques to create prints, film and music that give voice to the marginalised.”

 Notes to Editors